dBankCore/devportal/_tutorials-python/get_follower_and_following_list.md

 description: 'Tutorial pulls a list of the followers or authors being followed from the blockchain then displays the result.'
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Follower And Following List](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/15_get_follower_and_following_list) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Follower And Following List](https://github.com/dpays/developer-docs-tutorials-py/tree/master/tutorials/15_get_follower_and_following_list) can be downloaded as part of the [PY tutorials repository](https://github.com/dpays/developer-docs-tutorials-py).</span>
 <br>

-This tutorial will explain and show you how to access the **Steem** blockchain using the [steem-python](https://github.com/steemit/steem-python) library to fetch list of authors being followed or authors that a specified user is following.
+This tutorial will explain and show you how to access the **DPay** blockchain using the [dpay-python](https://github.com/dpays/dpay-python) library to fetch list of authors being followed or authors that a specified user is following.

 ## Intro

-We are using the `get_followers` and `get_following` functions that are built into the official library `steem-python`.
-These functions allow us to query the Steem blockchain in order to retrieve either a list of authors that are being followed or a list of authors that are currently following a specified user.
+We are using the `get_followers` and `get_following` functions that are built into the official library `dpay-python`.
+These functions allow us to query the dPay blockchain in order to retrieve either a list of authors that are being followed or a list of authors that are currently following a specified user.
 There are 4 parameters required to execute these functions:

 1.  _account_ - The specific user for which the follower(ing) list will be retrieved
 1.  _start follower(ing)_ - The starting letter(s) or name for the search query.
 This value can be set as an empty string in order to include all authors starting from "a"